Some new features for your data bike.

 - A rear facing GoPro Hero camera aimed at the ground

-The 360 imagery captured by the Data Bike is used on Google Street View, the rRuf app and GoPro cameras are used to capture trail quality data which in turn is used to identify areas of maintenance and help set future trail budgets.
+The 360 imagery captured by the DMAMPO Data Bike is used on Google Street View, the rRuf app and GoPro cameras are used to capture ride quality data which in turn is used to identify areas of maintenance and help set future trail budgets.

-You can see an example of the augmented data for trail quality in the DMAMPO Central Iowa Trail Condition 2019 Report.
+You can see an example of the augmented data for ride quality in the DMAMPO Central Iowa Trail Condition 2019 Report.

 The DMAMPO team used a five point grading system for the quality of each trail: